Book Consultation

 • Notice to Reader: The common Canadian term for a compilation report, including the no-assurance disclaimer.

-• Negative assurance: A conclusion that nothing came to the accountant’s attention suggesting material misstatement, short of full audit assurance.
+• Negative assurance: A conclusion that nothing came to the practitioner’s attention suggesting material misstatement, short of full audit assurance.

 • No assurance: The accountant organizes the numbers and discloses how, without auditing or reviewing them.